-NORCAT is planning a $4-million expansion at its Sudbury underground centre to meet growing demand for the development, testing and commercialization of new mining technologies.
+NORCAT is planning a $4-million above-ground expansion at its Sudbury underground centre to meet growing demand for the development, testing and commercialization of new mining technologies.

 Situated northwest of the city in the community of Onaping, the underground facility was established in 1997 at the former operating Fecunis Adit Mine, previously owned by Falconbridge (now Glencore).